 2. Schedule P, Parts 2, 3 and 4 have parallel formats and are the basic exhibits for actuarial and financial analyses.
 The same Line Titles that applied to Schedule P, Part 1 also apply to Parts 2, 3 and 4.

-a.
 All amounts in Schedule P, Parts 2, 3, and 4 are reported net of reinsurance.

+Parts 2 and 3 show cumulative amounts by incurred year.

 b.
 All amounts are to be reported net of salvage and subrogation paid and anticipated.